hishizuka/pizero_bikecomputer/README.md

 # Features

 - Easy to make
-  - use modules available at famous Maker stores.
+  - Use modules available at famous Maker stores.
-  - assemble in Raspberry Pi ecosystems.
+  - Assemble in Raspberry Pi ecosystems.
-  - install with basic commands such as `apt-get install`, `pip` and `git` command.
+  - Install with basic commands such as `apt-get install`, `pip` and `git` command.

-- customization
+- Customization
-  - only need modules you want to use.
+  - Only need modules you want to use.
 Pi Zero Bikecomputer detects your modules.

 - Supports cross platform develop environments
-  - Pi Zero Bikecomputer uses [PyQt5](https://pypi.org/project/PyQt5/) GUI library.
+  - Pi Zero Bikecomputer uses [Python](https://www.python.org) and [PyQt5](https://pypi.org/project/PyQt5/) GUI library.
 So, you can run on Raspberry Pi OS, some Linux, macOS and Windows.

 # Specs